veit/jupyter-tutorial/docs/productive/envs/spack/envs.rst

     Type "help", "copyright", "credits" or "license" for more information.
     >>> import matplotlib.pyplot as plt

-Konfiguration
+Configuration
 -------------

-``spack spec`` spezifiziert die Abhängigkeiten bestimmter Pakete, z.B.:
+``spack spec`` specifies the dependencies of certain packages, e.g.

 .. code-block:: console